Distributed Algorithms for Robust Convex Optimization via the Scenario Approach

 Recently, several papers concentrated on the distributed optimization problem of the form in Lemma \ref{lem_equivalence}, see e.g. \cite{chatzipanagiotis2015augmented,lee2016asynchronous,nedich2015convergence,varagnolo2016newton,margellos2016distributed,lou2014approximate} and references therein.
 However, they mostly consider a generic local constraint set, i.e., the local constraint (\ref{const_ineq}) is replaced by $\theta_j\in\Theta_j$ for some convex set $\Theta_j$, rather than having an explicit inequality form.
 Thus, the proposed algorithms require a projection onto the set $\Theta_j$ at each iteration to ensure feasibility.
 This is easy to perform only if $\Theta_j$ has a relatively simple structure, e.g., a half-space or a polyhedron.
 Unfortunately, the computation of the projection onto the set \bee \Theta_j=\{\theta\in\bR^n|f_j(\theta)\preceq 0\} \ene is typically difficult and computational demanding.
-In this paper, we do not use the projection to handle the inequality constraints.
-Rather, we exploit the inequality functions by designing networked primal-dual algorithms for undirected graphs with the aid of an augmented Lagrangian function.
-The final result is to prove that the recursive algorithm in each node asymptotically converges to some common optimal solution of (\ref{rcp_rand}).
+This work does not use projection to handle the inequality constraints.
+Rather, we exploit the inequality functions by designing distributed primal-dual algorithms for undirected graphs with the aid of an Lagrangian function.
+Then, we prove that the recursive algorithm in each node asymptotically converges to some common optimal solution of (\ref{rcp_rand}).